-According to head nutritionist at Arsenal, James Collins, “Breakfast is really important for making sure players are sufficiently fuelled for a match day or heavy training day.
-A popular option is porridge but we like the players to try different versions like quinoa porridge or porridges made from different grains which have a lighter consistency.”
+According to the head nutritionist at Arsenal, James Collins, “Breakfast is really important for making sure players are sufficiently fuelled for a match day or heavy training day.
+A popular option is a porridge but we like the players to try different versions like quinoa porridge or porridges made from different grains which have a lighter consistency.”

 Pre-match meals must be light, yet rich in proteins and carbs.
 Quinoa and muesli does exactly that.
 These cereals, especially Quinoa, have a lot of amino acids and enough carbohydrates to keep a player going during the match.
 Throw in a bit of fruit into the meal, and it’s a wholesome meal for the footballers.

 Proteins are extremely important to cope with muscle tiredness and ensure speedy muscle recovery after a match.
 Protein supplements and foods like protein mousses can be a brilliant supplement to a footballer’s post-match meal.
 Often, a large buffet spread of sushi is organised for players, which contains lots of raw protein items.